 A static, one-page brochure type website, especially in B2B, will inhibit your ability to engage with website visitors and generate high-quality leads.

-So to give you a better idea of what you could be doing to enhance your website, we took a look at the top B2B website trends in 2018, as well as the top B2B websites, and identified the similarities they have.
+So to give you a better idea of what you could be doing to enhance your website and enable it to generate more qualified leads, we took a look at the top B2B website trends in 2018, as well as the top B2B websites, and identified the similarities they have.

 Banner CTAs are a hallmark B2B website trend in 2018.
 HubSpot, Databox, Hootsuite, Intel, IBM and even DHL are just a few of the top B2B websites utilising banner CTAs (and to tremendous effect).
 Some of these websites have a scrolling banner CTA which shows website visitors more than one service offering.